mne-tools/mne-hcp/README.rst

 A couple of steps are necessary to reproduce the original sensor space outputs.

 1. Reference channels should be regressed out.
-Check out :func:`hcp.preprocessing.apply_ref_correction`.
+Check out `hcp.preprocessing.apply_ref_correction`.

 2. The trial info structure gives the correct latencies of the events.
    The latencies in the trigger channel are shifted by around 18 ms.
-   For now we recommend using the events from the function :func:`hcp.io.read_trial_info_hcp`.
+   For now we recommend using the events from the function `hcp.io.read_trial_info_hcp`.

 3. The default filters in MNE and FieldTrip are different.
    FieldTrip uses a 4th order butterworth filter.
 In MNE you might need